 Evidence of effectiveness

 Results from an RCT beginning in 1962 demonstrated the lasting impact of HighScope Preschool Curriculum on preschool students who were at academic risk (Farnsworth et al., 1985; Schweinhart & Weikart, 1981).
-These evaluations followed prekindergarten students enrolled in preschool settings in the U.S. Midwest (Black =100%; 50% eligible for SNAP/TANF benefits) into adolescence.
+These evaluations followed prekindergarten students enrolled in preschool settings in the U.S. Midwest (100% Black/African American; 50% eligible for SNAP/TANF benefits) into adolescence.
 This evaluation found that students participating in the program demonstrated significantly better achievement, self-reported academic behaviors, as well as engaged in fewer delinquent behaviors at age 15 compared to students in the control group (outcomes reported 11 years after baseline).

 -